luistorresbarbosa/N8N-scripts/README.md

 # Gmail Invoice Automation Monorepo

-This repository starts a monorepo that orchestrates invoice extraction from two Gmail accounts, forwards the PDF attachments to an OCR/AI agent, and archives the structured output in Firebase.
+This repository starts a monorepo that orchestrates invoice extraction from two Gmail accounts, forwards the PDF attachments through n8n's AI Agent node, and archives the structured output in Firebase.

 ## Repository layout